In this section:

 • acquisition relief - when one company acquires all the shares in another company but the same people own both companies and the share structure of both companies is identical

-This isn't an exhaustive list of the SDRT reliefs available.
-You can find out more about the reliefs you can claim in Chapter 6 of the HMRC publication 'Stamp Taxes Manual'.
+You can find out more about the reliefs you can claim in section STM040000 of the Stamp Taxes on Shares Manual.

-Enquiries about Stamp Duty Reserve Tax relief
+Enquiries about SDRT relief

-If you need help in deciding whether you can claim a SDRT relief you can contact the HMRC SDRT Helpline.
+If you need help in deciding whether you can claim a SDRT relief you can contact the SDRT Helpline.

-How to claim a Stamp Duty Reserve Tax relief
+How to claim SDRT relief

 Off-market transfers